Eaveringham History, Family Crest & Coats of Arms

 The history of the Eaveringham family name begins after the Norman Conquest of 1066.
 They lived in the East Riding of Yorkshire at Everingham.

 Early Origins of the Eaveringham family

 Important Dates for the Eaveringham family

 This web page shows only a small excerpt of our Eaveringham research.
-Another 343 words (24 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Eaveringham History in all our PDF Extended History products and printed products wherever possible.
+Another 172 words (12 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Eaveringham History in all our PDF Extended History products and printed products wherever possible.

 Eaveringham Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Everingham, Everinghame, Evringham, Evringhame, Evingham and many more.

 Early Notables of the Eaveringham family (pre 1700)

 More information is included under the topic Early Eaveringham Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eaveringham family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Eaveringham name or one of its variants: Jeremie Everingha, who was recorded in Virginia in 1671; Henry Evringham who landed in North America in 1750; James Evringham, born circa 1760 in New Jersey, was a British loyalist, whose oath of allegiance was recorded in Canada in 1796.